- An agent half (a subprocess on the drone, written in Python or Rust).

 Driver halves

-Drivers are agent plugins that subclass one of the typed driver base classes (CameraDriver, GimbalDriver, etc.) and register
+Drivers live inside the agent half.
+In Python you implement one of the typed driver base classes (CameraDriver, GimbalDriver, LidarDriver,

 for the contract.

 A plugin can ship multiple drivers.
-The Thermal Camera plugin
+A thermal camera plugin registers a

 declared in the manifest.